Productivity8 min read· April 22, 2026

 Error: "max_tokens too high"

-Example: Customer support bot trained on your FAQ → auto-answers 80% of tickets.
+Practical use case: A support bot trained on your product FAQ → handles 70–80% of tickets automatically.

 Key Takeaways